 Web Course Features (Students will be required to use):

 Required Online Chat; Times, Dates and frequency of Online Chat Sessions: You will participate in REQUIRED twice-weekly online chats with the instructor, typically arranged for Monday and Thursday evenings (7:30-9:00 p.m.), or Tuesday and Thursday lunchtimes (noon-1:30 p.m.).
 We will use the Blackboard (typed) chat room.
 You must reserve time in your personal schedule for these regular chat sessions, but it is possible to switch to another session as needed.
 A limited number of chat absences can be "made up" through commentary on the transcripts of chat sessions.

-Printed Textbooks: James E. White, Contemporary Moral Problems, TENTH edition.
-Please note that only the TENTH edition is acceptable for this online course.
-The EKU campus bookstore sells this text for $130 (new) and $98 (used).
-Check the price at Amazon.com and also at eBay.
-Make SURE you are purchasing the TENTH EDITION of this book.
+Printed Textbooks: MacKinnon and Fiala, Ethics: Theory and Contemporary Issues, EIGHTH edition.
+ISBN: 9781285196756.
+Please note that only the EIGHTH edition is acceptable for this online course.
+Do NOT get the "Concise Edition" for this course.
+The electronic version of the book is 100% identical to the printed version, but costs significantly less to purchase or rent.
+The EKU campus bookstore will have this textbook soon.
+Check the prices at Amazon.com and also at Cengage.
+Make SURE you are purchasing the EIGHTH EDITION of this book.